mitchgavan/mitchgavan.github.io/_posts/2021-02-18-delay-loading-spinners-appearance.md

 }
 ```

 You will now notice that our spinner fades in after the delay, but it then disappears again as soon as it fades in.
-Pictured below.
+Pictured below:

 ![spinner disappears](/images/posts/delay-loading-spinners/spinner1.webp)